JauniusPinelis/.NET-Teaching-plan/Readme.md

     1. Integration testing.
     2. Mocking services with Moq.
-    3. Replacing Database with InMemory Database for testing.
+    3. Replacing Database with In-Memory Database for testing.

 #### Homework/Project